nus-cs2103/website-base/admin/tp-ped-fragment.md

 (a) **a screenshot** of the error message, and<br>
 (b) **your GitHub** username.
 1. **Wait for him to give you a fallback** team to test.<br>
-   Contact the prof (via MS Teams) if you didn't get a response from Kim within 5 minutes.
+   Contact the prof (via MS Teams) if you didn't get a response from him within 5 minutes.
 1. **Delete bug reports you submitted for the previous team** (if any), using CATcher.
 1. **You should not go back to testing the previous team** _after_ you've been given a fallback team to test.
 {% endif %}